Have you stayed in a super cool hotel room your kids loved?

 Kids are immediately transported to space in this out-of-this-world treehouse in the woods.
 Fashioned as a UFO, the intergalactic suite is built for two adults and three children, with a living room, in-room bathroom, and two large separate beds.
 1..2..3…ready for takeoff to every child’s dream!

-Immerse your child in magic and marvel in The Wizard Chamber, created for Harry Potter aficionados.
+Immerse your child in magic and marvel in The Wizard Chamber, created for Harry Potter aficionados in London.
 Concealed behind a bookcase door, the Gothic décor evokes the magical style of Hogwarts lodgings.
-Each room features faux castle details such as stained glass windows, stone walls, cauldrons, four-poster beds hung with velvet curtains and an abundance of other curious artifacts.
+Each room features faux castle details such as stained glass windows, stone walls, cauldrons, four-poster beds hung with velvet curtains, and an abundance of other curious artifacts.

 Legoland Beach Retreat in Winter Haven, Florida